 Small Class Benefits:

-- Reduced Performance Anxiety: With only 4-6 classmates, students feel less “on stage” when speaking
+• With only 4-6 classmates, students feel less “on stage” when speaking

-Real Impact: Students who might never raise their hand in a 30-student class become active participants, building the confidence they’ll need for high school and beyond.
+Students who might never raise their hand in a 30-student class become active participants, building the confidence they’ll need for high school and beyond.

-2. Academic Support That Actually Works
+2. Academic Support Beyond the Textbook

 My Approach: